carbon-design-system/carbon-platform/docs/services-web-app.md

 1. Copy the `/services/web-app/.env.example` file and rename to `/services/web-app/.env.local`
 1. Add your token to that new `.env.local` file

+## CARBON_INTERNAL_API_SECRET

+This enviornment variable is used to assert internal requests are being made to the log-request api;
+the web-app middleware sends this value inside the request body and the api compares it against it's environment to authorize the request.
+You can ignore this variable on dev mode as it is not necessary.
+For STANDARD mode, any robust password-like value should suffice

 ## Dependencies Set up

 ### Run Mode